 Coarse Woody Debris is an important habitat element for a variety of plants, insects, cryptograms, invertebrates, and vertebrates, particularly furbearers.
 CWD is known to play an integral role in nutrient cycling, and therefore contributes significantly to ecosystem function.

 Therefore this indicator therefore supports the following LRMP objectives:

+- Maintain functioning and healthy ecosystems.

-Maintain habitat for furbearer species.
+- Maintain habitat for furbearer species.

-Maintain site-specific habitats.
+- Maintain site-specific habitats.

 6.7 RIPARIAN RESERVES